JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 ## Add inventory edit form dialog component with reference
 - repeat same steps as for ConfirmDialog component
 - commit - Add inventory edit form dialog component with reference

+# July 17, 2023 - Store-service API
+## Store-service - Populate products_in_store table with products with price
+- add data to products_in_store table in migration sql script
+- commit - Store-service - Populate products_in_store table with products with price